ZConverter/ZCM-PoC-User-Guide/README.md

 # Source VM/ Target VM Termination
 Delete the Source and Target VMs used for migration validation.
-Connect to the cloud console to stop ZCM_WEB VM so that it can be used again for customer meetings.
+Connect to the Oracle Cloud console to stop ZCM_WEB VM so that it can be used again for customer meetings.

 - Terminate Source/Target VM
-    - Select the VM information you want to delete and click `Delete` - `Delete installed VM`(생성된 VM 삭제)
+    - Select the VM information that you want to delete and click `Delete` - `Delete installed VM`(생성된 VM 삭제)

         <img src='./Image/5.Termination/1.png' width='400'>